• Skip to main content

 • Preheat the oven to 400°F with the rack in the center or upper third position.

-• Fold in the chocolate chips or nuts if using.
+• Fold in ⅓ cup chocolate chips or chopped nuts, if using.

 • Divide the batter evenly between 6 standard size greased muffin cups.